AdobeDocs/cja-apis/src/pages/endpoints/metrics/index.md

 This guide includes instructions for using the following endpoints:

 * GET multiple metrics: Retrieves a list of metrics for a specified dataview ID
-* GET metric by ID: Retrieves information for a single metric from a dataview
+* GET a single metric: Retrieves information for a single metric from a dataview

 ## Retrieve multiple metrics